-A vet can inspect a cat for fleas and make recommendations regarding flea prevention and avoiding scratches and bites.
+A vet can inspect a cat for fleas and make recommendations about flea prevention and avoiding scratches and bites.

-While there is a blood and fluid test available for the Bartonella bacteria, doctors don't usually recommend it for cats that don't have symptoms.
-The bacteria are very common, and the test can be unreliable.
+A test is available for the bacteria, but doctors do not usually recommend it for cats that have no symptoms.
+The bacteria are widespread, and the test can be unreliable.

-Cats aren't usually treated with antibiotics unless they have noticeable symptoms.
+Cats do not usually need antibiotics unless they have noticeable symptoms.

 Taking steps to reduce fleas in a cat can reduce the likelihood of cat scratch fever.
 People can care for their cats by doing the following:

-- Applying or administering a vet-approved flea treatment on a regular basis
+- applying or administering a vet-approved flea treatment regularly

-Vaccines aren't currently available against cat scratch disease bacteria.
+There is currently no vaccine against cat scratch fever bacteria.

 Other conditions cats can spread

-- Ringworm: Kittens are especially likely to carry this disease that causes bald patches on the skin
+Ringworm: Kittens are especially likely to carry this fungal infection.
+It causes bald patches on the skin.

-- Tapeworm: Most common in children, this infection occurs when a person swallows a flea from a cat that is infected with tapeworm larvae
+Tapeworm: Most common in children, this infection occurs when a person ingests a flea from a cat that has tapeworm larvae.

 Toxocara infection: This condition does not always cause symptoms, but it can give rise to severe complications, such as blindness.